-The expressions for the prior and likelihood under $H_0$ are analogous.
+The expressions for the prior and likelihood under H_0 are analogous.
 Similar specifications are employed by Chipman, George, and McCulloch (2001), Cremers (2002), Stock and Watson (2011) and Wright (2008).
 This formulation is closely related to the conjugate prior described in Zellner (1996).
 Like Zellner's prior, it leads to analytical expressions for the posterior distribution and Bayes factor.

 The above specification differs from ours in two ways.
-First, the prior beliefs condition on observations on $x_t$ .
-Second, and more fundamentally, the likelihood function conditions on $x_t$ , namely, it treats it as known.
-The two are related, in that both assumptions are most reasonable in cases where $x_t$ is known at time t, or is strictly exogenous in that all correlations between $u_t$ and $v_t$ are zero.
+First, the prior beliefs condition on observations on x_t .
+Second, and more fundamentally, the likelihood function conditions on x_t , namely, it treats it as known.
+The two are related, in that both assumptions are most reasonable in cases where x_t is known at time zero, or where all correlations between u_t and v_t are zero, but not otherwise.
 To see this, note that (24) takes the form where the terms in the product are given by the normal density.
-However, the true conditional likelihood is the product of multivariate normal terms:
+However, the true conditional likelihood is the product of multivariate normal terms:3

-$$\prod{t=0}^{T-1} p(r{t+1}|x_t, \alpha, \beta, \sigma_u)$$
+$$\prod{t=0}^{T-1} p(r{t+1}|x_t, \alpha, \beta, \sigma_u)$$ (26)